 If you are using Apple Mac OS X there is, again, a one-step installer though, like the Linux version, it does not include the Python programming language.
-It also requires you to install the NVIDIA Cg Toolkit (more on this in a later issue!).
+It also requires you to install the NVIDIA Cg Toolkit.
 The necessary links are on the Panda3D download page for Mac OS X.

 If you run into any problems at all take a little time to read through the Manual on the Panda3D website.
 Panda3D is incredibly well documented, you’ll be visiting the site often as you progress to dip in and out of both the manual and SDK reference guide.